 Aside from that, it presents you with a protective case that helps you easily take it with you to all places.

-A lanyard is also included in the package to help you hand it around your neck to prevent it from getting lost easily when out there.
+A lanyard is also included in the package to help you hang it around your neck to prevent it from getting lost easily when out there.

 Straightforward To Use

 The best part about this anemometer is that it does not come with a complicated design, making it one of the easiest units to use.

 All the 6 buttons are clearly labeled to help you quickly figure out which button does what.
 The power button alone comes in bright RED color so that you can quickly press it to switch your machine on and off.

 Other buttons include the UNIT selector, Min/Max setting, backlight, C/F selector, and AVG button in that order.

 Additional features which make this anemometer hassle-free and convenient to operate include the low battery indicator, auto-shutoff function, and the user manual (though not comprehensive).